CharlesShi12/AI_Tumor_Scanner/README.md

 * Numpy
 * Pillow

-Open your terminal, navigate to this github repository folder, and run the following command:
+Open your terminal, and run the following command:
 ```
 streamlit run main.py
 ```